Idaho bridges more than the continental divide:

 A red state with a streak of bright purple, Idaho banks on tech, recreation and agriculture.
 Its history of logging, ranching and mining has left a complicated legacy on its awe-inspiring landscape.
 In Boise, America’s fastest growing city, you can ski and golf on the same winter day.
 But the challenges and opportunities facing state and tribal governments are familiar: urban sprawl, limited resources, energy sources, and conserving the wild for future generations.

-- Grazing and sage grouse
+- Sagebrush Country: Grouse, Grazing and Wildfire

 Join Society of Environmental Journalists and our host, Boise State University, in September 2020 for a jam-packed election year agenda!